Braun Series 7 Shaver Review- German Engineering at its Finest

 The key reason these shavers are so comfortable is largely due to the unique mechanics of the shaving head.
 This ultra-flexible head matches the contours of the surface of your face while cutting, and does so in a way so that you only notice the gentle hum of the motor – no nicks, cuts or scratches.

 Everyone has different skin, with different hair growing out of it.
 Managing to design a device that works equally well on all kinds of faces is a very demanding task, but Braun has succeeded with the 799cc, 790cc, and 760cc.

 Maintaining a clean shaver is necessary to get the best results with every shave.
 For this reason, The Series 7 shavers come with a cleaning dock included.
 This dock not only charges the device when it is not in use but also vigorously washes it with an alcohol-based cleaning solution that kills 99.9% of harmful bacteria and leaves a fresh scent ready for the next use.

 The highest rated Braun Series 7 electric shaver that does not include a dock is the 720S.
 This could be a good choice for those of you who do not mind cleaning your own shavers – however, in Groom+Style’s opinion the luxury of having it cleaned for you is worth the extra cost.

 The Limited Downsides to the Series 7 Shavers

 The earlier version, the 7- 790cc, lacked the wet shaving option.
 Braun has now released an updated model Braun Series 7 799cc, which caters to wet shaving audiences.
-Feature wise, it offers similar functionalities to its predecessor 790cc but with an additional wet shave capability- albeit, at a 25-30$ premium.
+Feature-wise, it offers similar functionalities to its predecessor 790cc but with an additional wet shave capability- albeit, at a small price increase.